playmoweb/store2realm/README.md

 You can have a look to the example application in the project to see this in action.

+## Custom id

+If you need to use custom identifier (primary key), for now in version 3.x you should implement HasId<TYPE> and if the name is different than "id", call setIdKey("name") in your store.

 ## Contributors
 Please see [CONTRIBUTORS.md](https://github.com/playmoweb/store2realm/blob/master/CONTRIBUTORS.md)